 Are you getting ready to apply for your next rental property?
 Learn how to use your good tenancy history to increase your chances of getting approved fast.

-Your landlord or agent is looking for two key things when they screen you in the application process: your ability to pay the rent, and your track record in looking after a property.
-Thankfully, there are a number of things you can do to simplify and speed up this process.
+Landlords and agents focus on two things when screening applicants: your ability to pay rent and your track record of property maintenance.
+Luckily, there are practical steps you can take to simplify and speed up this process.

 Verify your ID and tenancy database history

-- Court information: Your RentCheck will display any record of bankruptcy or court documents, flagging financial trouble or legal issues with information on bankruptcy proceedings, court judgements and writs.
+- Court information: RentCheck also checks for court information, flagging financial or legal issues such as bankruptcy proceedings, court judgments, and writs.